Biol551-CSUN/Howard/README.md

 Created on: 2023-02-02

-**I hope to continue to grow and empower my self with eiffient data organizations and learn about eifficient ways to collaborate and visualize in science.**
+**I hope to continue to grow and empower my self with efficient data organizations and learn about efficient ways to collaborate and visualize in science.**

 Attached here you will see my [Files](https://github.com/Biol551-CSUN/Howard) for the Spring 2023 semester.
 Within each file, there will be weekly folders containing data sheets, R scripts, and R outputs.
 Throughout the semester, assignments and additonal information will be added.